AidanFaith/Amazon-Review-Sentiment-Analysis/README.md

 Dataset: "Amazon Fine Food Reviews" - the dataset is a Kaggle CSV of Amazon food reviews collected over 10 years and ending in 2012.

 Dataset Link: https://www.kaggle.com/datasets/snap/Amazon-fine-food-reviews

+NOTE: I downsized the CSV as the file was too big to upload to GitHub.
+This project uses only the first 500 reviews just for practice's sake, and the input file now consists of the first 1000 reviews.
+The model training can be upscaled with the entire dataset by redownloading from Kaggle and renaming the file to "Reviews.csv" in your directory.